kskalvar/aws-eks-cluster-fargate-quickstart/README.md

 ```
 eksctl delete fargateprofile --name web --cluster eks-cluster
 ```
-Wait till the fargate profile has completed before proceeding
+Wait till the fargate profile delete has completed before proceeding.
+Check the AWS EKS Dashboard since this
+one takes a while.

 ## Configure the Kubernetes Dashboard (Optional)
 You will need to configure the dashboard from the AWS EC2 Instance you created as well.
 Use ssh to create a tunnel on port 8001 from your local machine.
 This is a step by step process.